wxMaxima-developers/wxmaxima/Compiling.md

 If a wxMaxima install should come without manual or translation files that might not be the end of the world, neither:

- * The .exe file of the MS Windows version of wxMaxima comes with built-in translation files.
-If even these cannot be found the program will still work, but will be using  english.
+ * If the translation files are not found, the program will still work, but will be using english.
  * And if there are no manual files wxMaxima will redirect the system's web browser to an online version of the manual, instead.